-For added assurance that they won’t be left high and dry, the lender can ask you for “security” in return for the loan.
+For added assurance that they won’t be left high and dry, the lender can ask you for security in return for the loan.
 Security is a property interest you give the lender.
 The property is called collateral.
 It can be real property or personal property.
 Real property is land.
-Personal property is anything else: cars, boats, trailers, machinery, etc.
+Personal property is anything else: cars, boats, trailers, machinery, and so on.

-For example, you might give the lender a security interest in your 2009 Mazda.
+For example, you might give the lender a security interest in your 2010 Mazda.
 Here, your vehicle is the collateral.
 If you fail to repay the loan, the lender has the right to take the Mazda.
-(If the Mazda is primarily for personal or family use and you’ve repaid more than 2/3rds of the loan, they may lose their right to take the vehicle.)
+(If the Mazda is primarily for personal or family use and you’ve repaid more than 2/3rds of the loan with them, they may lose their right to take the vehicle.)